FLY HIGH, BIRD

 5. Be Waterway + Weather-Wise

-Here are some helpful apps we love & use before heading out.
-Download them below:
+Helpful apps we love and use before heading out:

 6. Designate a First Mate